kimgrytoyr/wordpress-docker/README.md

 4. Wait for it...
 5. Happy coding!

 Thats it!
 You should now have a database server and Wordpress running in separate containers.
 Linting and formatting adhering to the WordPress Coding Standard should just work.
+You can also run the default debug configuration using Xdebug.

 Visit your WordPress site at `http://localhost:8000`.